mariasalcedo/masagu.dev/content/blog/freelance-in-germany-1.md

 Once's this is done, you get two new tax numbers (one for making invoices for VAT, another for identifying as freelancer for end of year income declarations).
 From there on, one can start charging customers appropriately, using the newly received VAT number on your own invoices.

+> **Appropriate work authorization:** For non-EU migrants, a _Niederlassungserlaubnis_ (permananent residency) or somehow the blessings from the _Ausländerbehörde_ is required for legally working as a freelancer in Germany.
+{.danger}

 ## Things to do in between
 - **To start "networking"**.
 Going to meetups, conferences, on LinkedIn, etc. Making your own talks, maybe?
 Just talking about things you enjoy doing will help you find the right folks to network with.
 Freelancers are usually very friendly, and will not hesitate to connect.
 - **Post your profile on websites**. mostly dedicated to freelance in the DACH region. _freelancermap.de, freelance.de, gulp.de, malt.de_ are just a few of them.